danja/environs/README.md

 _Note that the implementation of an agent doesn't necessarily have to run in a browser : 'headless' agents are fine._

-### Ports
+### Agent Connectors

-Ports are HTTP resources.
+Agent Connectors are HTTP resources.
 They may act as inputs or outputs (or both).
-Not Roy's HATEOS, but the Web server as repository of connection state.
+A twist on Roy's HATEOS, the Web server as repository of connection state.

+#### HTTP Methods & Media Types

+_Provisionally :_

+A resource, the **Index** (with arbirary URL), should respond to -

+- HTTP GET, requesting a HTML media type with a description and/or visualization of any associated Agent Connectors

+eg. `Accept: text/html, application/xhtml+xml, application/xml;q=0.9, image/webp, */*;q=0.8`

+- HTTP GET, requesting an RDF media type with a description of any associated Agent Connectors

+gent SHOULD be an id

 ### Vocabularies